5werve/FBLA_Coding-Programming_2020_WebApp/webApp/README.txt

 Title: Centennial FBLA Database
 Author: Matthew Vu
-Date: 3/7/2020
+Date: 4/12/2020
 Version: 1.0.1

 Description: This program manages a database storing information for all the members of the Centennial FBLA chapter.
-This information includes the name, grade, email, student id, total service hours, service award category, and profile picture.
+This information includes the name, grade, email, student id, total service hours, service award category, profile picture, and authorization level (member, admin, or advisor).
 Users can create members, update values, and delete members.
 The program also sends out weekly service reports for each individual member and the advisor.
+In addition, the program emails the chapter advisor each day with a text document containing notes about changes to the database from user interaction.

 Update Notes: fixed bug where images were not deleted after the user was deleted.
 Added relevant information to the help page.